 The Ka Pa‘alana Homeless Family Education Program serves homeless and at-risk families on the Leeward Coast of O‘ahu.
-Through collaborative partnerships with Leeward Coast outreach agencies, Ka Pa‘alana assists families by providing basic needs items as well as educational programming (Family-Child Interaction Preschool, Parent Education, Adult Education, Home Visiting) to equip families toward greater self-sufficiency and prepare children for school success.
+Through collaborative partnerships with Leeward Coast outreach agencies, Ka Pa‘alana assists families by providing basic needs items as well as educational programming (Family-Child Interaction Learning Program, Parent Education, Adult Education, Home Visiting) to equip families toward greater self-sufficiency and prepare children for school success.
 Ka Pa‘alana also serves as an initial contact agency for families who are ready to transition to local shelters or temporary housing facilities.

 Mālama Mobile . . .
 A “first contact” homeless outreach that provides a modified center-based preschool experience for at-risk families near coastal beach parks and homeless families living at beach parks.
 Families receive canned and dried goods as well as educational and social services with partners from local shelters, outreach and government agencies.
 Adult educational services include goal-setting and budgeting, vocational training, job placement and GED preparation.

 Traveling Family Child Interaction Learning (FCIL) Program . . .
 An FCIL program that provides services at various shelters, public housing facilities and neighborhoods on the Leeward Coast.
 The two-hour-a-day, two-day-a-week program provides pre- and post-testing, portfolio assessment, referrals for health and developmental needs through community partners, parenting classes and TANF education.
 Adult educational services include goal-setting and budgeting, vocational training, job placement and GED preparation.
 The curriculum meets the Hawai‘i Early Learning and Development Standards and the “Learning to Grow” Infant and Toddler Development standards.